shred/commons-suncalc/src/doc/docs/migration.md

 ## Version 3.0
 * _suncalc_ now requires at least Java 8 or Android 8.0 "Oreo" (API level 26).
 You can still use _suncalc_ v2 for Java 7 or Android API level 19 compatibility.
 The v2 branch is not discontinued and will still receive bugfixes.
 * The outdated `Date` and `Calendar` classes have been replaced by the Java Date/Time API.
 All results are now returned as `ZonedDateTime` instances, and now also carry the timezone that was used for calculation.
 It is now much easier to use the result.
+* Result rounding has been removed from this library, as it can easily be done by `ZoneDateTime.truncateTo()`.
+Note that even though the results now contain milliseconds, the precision is still only up to about a minute.

 ## Version 2.8